Tre Avery

-Tre Avery (born February 26, 1997) is an American football cornerback for the Tennessee Titans of the National Football League (NFL).
-He played college football at Rutgers.
+Tre Avery (born February 26, 1997) is an American professional football cornerback for the Cleveland Browns of the National Football League (NFL).
+Tre currently plays for the Cleveland Browns and use to play college football for the Rutgers Scarlet Knights.

-Early life and high school career
+Early life

 Avery grew up in Baltimore, Maryland and attended St. Francis Academy in Baltimore, Maryland, and Franklin High School.

 College career

-On May 3, 2015, Avery committed to play football at Ohio State, but transferred to Toledo after an eligibility issue at OSU, redshirting there before transferring a second time to Rutgers.
+On May 3, 2015, Avery committed to play football at Ohio State, but transferred to Toledo after an eligibility issue at Ohio State, redshirting there before transferring a second time to Rutgers.